 All records submitted become the property of the College and cannot be returned to the student.
-All students must be aware of the importance of supplying correct information on college applications, college records, etc. Students should notify the Office of Student Affairs if personal information changes during enrollment.
-Students participating in any financial aid program must inform the Office of Student Affairs of any changes in circumstances that may alter their eligibility for such financial aid.
+All students must be aware of the importance of supplying correct information on college applications, college records, etc. Students participating in any financial aid program must inform Student Services of any changes in circumstances that may alter their eligibility for such financial aid.
 All student records must be true and correct to the best of the student's knowledge.
 Falsification of student records may result in dismissal from the College.
 Any falsification of these records will result in the student being penalized at the discretion of the Chancellor and/or respective State Boards.
 All student records must be true and correct to the best of the student's knowledge.